studersi/test-4/tutorial-4/README.md

 ```

 It works now and our SSL server is running.
-Admittedly with a lazy certificate and we are still far from use in production.
+Admittedly with a lazy certificate and we are still far from being able to use it in production.

 Below we will be discussing how to obtain an official certificate, how to install it correctly and how to tweak our configuration a bit.